A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: The shell-to-shell cohesive line interface model

 into the weak form of the equilibrium equations.
-Introducing the cohesive model (\ref{Cohesive_Model}) and the approximations (\ref{Jump_Dofs_relation_II}) into the cohesive virtual work, and considering the arbitrary nature of the virtual DoFs $\delta \mathbf{q}_{\mathrm{CE}}$, the element equations results
+Introducing the cohesive model (\ref{Cohesive_Model}) and the approximations (\ref{Jump_Dofs_relation_II}) into the cohesive virtual work, and considering the arbitrary nature of the virtual DoFs $\delta \mathbf{q}_{\mathrm{c}}$, the element equations result

 in which